PEX Review

 - Foreign transaction fees up to 1.5%

-PEX is a financial product that includes a corporate spending card in addition to spend-management and expense control tools.
-This PEX review will look into PEX pricing, features, perks, and more, to help you decide if the PEX card is what your business needs.
+PEX is a financial product that includes corporate spending cards along with spend management and expense control tools.
+This PEX review will look into PEX pricing, features, perks, and more to help you decide if the PEX card is what your business needs.

 PEX Rewards & Perks